deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 *   2303
     *   Resource linked to this domain does not exist.
 *   2304
+    *   The allocation token is not currently valid.
     *   The claims period for this TLD has ended.
     *   Requested domain is reserved.
     *   Linked resource in pending delete prohibits operation.